dlewis27/SSRgenotyper/README.md

                         that must match the reference (default = 10)

   -S SUPPORT, --Support SUPPORT
-                        Then minimum number of supporting reads for an allele to be called (default = 2)
+                        Then minimum number of total supporting reads for an allele to be called.
+For example, if this parameter is 6 and there are 3 reads that show an allele with 5 SSR units and 2 reads that show an allele with 7 SSR units, then this allele will not be called and then reported as "0,-4" (default = 2)

   -W WINDOWOFFSET, --WindowOffset WINDOWOFFSET
-                        Offset on each side of the reference sequence, making a window for searching for the SSR (default = 1)
+                        Offset on each side of the reference sequence, making a window for searching for the SSR.
+It is recomended that this not be changed. (default = 1)

+-r --refFilter If the porportion of the population that had no call for a marker meets this threshold, then the marker will not be reported (i.e. if this is .3 and 40% of the population had no call at this marker, then the marker will be ommitted from the output table.)
+Should be between 0 and 1 (default = 0)

+-Q --QualityFilter, filters the reads from the SAM file.
+Only reads above this threshold will be considered in SSRgenotyper (default = 45)

 ## Example
 python3 SSRgenotyperV2.py <referenceFile.fa> <mySamFiles.txt> <myOutput> -F 20 -S 1